-Perfect for spectacular summer do's (and winter dont's as it happens, because it can be freezing) the RizonJet aircraft hangar at Biggin Hill airport is a dramatic backdrop for any event.
+Perfect for spectacular summer do's (and winter don't as it happens, because it can be freezing) the RizonJet aircraft hangar at Biggin Hill airport is a dramatic backdrop for any event.

-A cavernous space, filled with beautiful multi million dollar flying machines with a floor so clear and shiny you barely need a plate to eat your dinner off!
-Particularly amazing for car lau
+A cavernous space, filled with beautiful multi-million dollar flying machines with a floor so clear and shiny you barely need a plate to eat your dinner off!
+Particularly amazing for car launches